ForHemer/Leaderboard/README.md

 ## Built With

 - HTML, CSS, JavaScript
-- Technologies used: GitHub, VScode, nodejs, webpack, GIT,.
+- Technologies used: GitHub, VScode, nodejs, webpack, GIT.

+## How it works

+The Leaderboard web application allows the user to enter the name and the score of a leader.
+* By clicking on the submit button the information regarding the leader is stored in memory;
+* By clicking on the refresh button the list of leader in memory and their score are displayed on the screen;

 ## Live Demo